jjahns/ansible-role-nsx-deploy-ovf/README.md

 ## Role Variables

 All variables with default values are located in [defaults/main.yml](defaults/main.yml) and can be overridden.
 It is recommended that variables be placed at the host_vars level per NSX-T virtual appliance deployed.
+While playbooks can use a local connection, variables are still in the context of the host(s) referenced in the playbooks using this role.

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|